CakeDC/TinyMCE/readme.md

 view, the regular webroot or the app in general, which makes it easier to update and overall follows the idea of keeping the code clean and modular.

+To use TiniMCE you need to clone git repository in plugins/tiny_mce

 The TinyMCE helper is basically just a convenience helper that allows you to use php and CakePHP conventions to generate the configuration for TinyMCE and as an extra it allows you to load configs.